sinicon/sinicon/README.md

 ### Road to Programming
 One of the first programming language what I met, was Java.
 It was really fun expirience because my father put me on chair and open Java SE Download page and say to me: "Programming!", I don't understand what he want from me and just forget about it.
-About 1 year ago, I started to see something magic and intresting in programming.
+About 1 year later, I started to see something magic and intresting in programming.
 My road was: **HTML+CSS->PHP->JavaScript->Java.
 Thats's how I come to programming.**
 I have some intresting projects what I made that you can see in a close future in my GitHub, namely: Discord Bot, Parsers, Plugins, Arduino projects and etc.